ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Simulation and Rendering Benchmarking

 \section{Simulation and Rendering Benchmarking}

 We carefully analyze the performance of ManiSkill3's parallel simulation and simulation+rendering performance compared to Isaac Lab.
 Currently we only have accurate results for a simple cartpole environment.
-We compare against the latest Isaac Lab v1.2.0 released on Sept.
-20, 2024.
+While one can try and compare more complex environments it is difficult to align things perfectly.
+We compare against the Isaac Lab v1.2.0 which was first version with parallel rendering support that was released a few months after we initially released our framework.